DigitalDigger/SpamFighter/README.md

 **Spam the spammers**

-Spam  emails  represent  a  significant  share  of  all  emailscirculating  in  the  world.
-They  are  used  for  a  wide  range  ofpurposes:  from  product  advertising  up  to  phishing  activitieswhen malcreants try to steal your confidential information.To  tackle  this  issue,  most  of  the  email  service  providersmake  use  of  dedicated  filters  to  block  spam.
-Effectivenessof  such  filters  may  vary,  e.g.,  Google  claimed  in  2015  thatonly  0.1%  of  emails  that  end  up  in  your  gmail  inbox  folderis  spam.
+Spam emails represent a significant share of all emails circulating in the world.
+They are used for a wide range of purposes: from product advertising up to phishing activities when malcreants try to steal your confidential information.

-However,  despite  the  high  success  rates  of  themodern  spam  filters  the  spam  industry  still  functions  andinduces  growing  costs  to  businesses.
-Statistics  demonstratethat  even  a  single  response  to  12.5  million  spam  emails  stillallows spammers to earn around $7000 per day.
+To tackle this issue, most of the email service providers make use of dedicated filters to block spam.
+Effectiveness of such filters may vary, e.g., Google claimed in 2015 that only 0.1% of emails that end up in your gmail inbox folder is spam.
+However, despite the high success rates of the modern spam filters the spam industry still functions and induces growing costs to businesses.
+Statistics demonstrate that even a single response to 12.5 million spam emails still allows spammers to earn around $7000 per day.

-Our  approach  is  different  from  the  passive  defense  that  isexploited  by  spam  filters.
-In  this  work  we  applied  an  activedefense, i.e., we automatically generate responses to the spamemails  and  sent  them  back  to  the  spammers.
-Such  responsesare usually processed manually by malcreants which inducesadditional workload and a waste of time of the spammers.
-Theidea is similar to the denial-of-service attack but it is appliedto the human resources in our case.In  order  to  interest  spammers  in  responding  our  automati-cally generated emails, we apply the most recent advances inthe domain of the natural language processing, namely, deeplanguage generative models.
+Our approach is different from the passive defense that is exploited by spam filters.
+In this work we applied an active defense, i.e., we automatically generate responses to the spam emails and sent them back to the spammers.
+Such responses are usually processed manually by malcreants which induces additional workload and a waste of time of the spammers.
+The idea is similar to the denial-of-service attack but it is applied to the human resources in our case.

 ## Quick Start